kkrizanovic/NanoMark/README.md

 A system for benchmarking DNA assembly tools, based on 3rd generation sequencers.

 # Setup
-After cloning the repository first run: DNAssMark --setup.
+After cloning the repository first run: NanoMark --setup.
 This will download and compile all tools necessary to run a benchmark.
 - cgmemtime to measure runtime andmaximum memory consumption
 - Quast to estimake assembly quality